D3v3sh5ingh/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. mail.andr0idified@gmail.com

 [LINK_TO_REPORTING_GUIDELINES]